D-class ferry: Overview

 The D-class ferries were built by Samsung Heavy Industries and consist of three ships in the class - Dunkerque Seaways, Delft Seaways and Dover Seaways They measure 186 metres long by 28 metres wide with a 6.75 metres draught, and are powered by four diesel engines connected to two propellers via gearboxes.
-Their certified service speed is 25 kn, however the Delft Seaways was recorded on her delivery voyage sailing at 28 kn when fleeing from attacking pirates off Somalia on her delivery voyage.
+Their certified service speed is 25 kn, but the Delft Seaways was recorded on her delivery voyage sailing at 28 kn when fleeing from attacking pirates off Somalia on her delivery voyage.

 External design

 Externally, the class of these ships is easily distinguishable by the huge two-deck panoramic windows at the bow superstructure below the bridge, a second set of panoramic windows on the starboard side of the ship, and a funnel design unique to ships designed for Maersk and its subsidiaries.
 As is common for ferries sailing into and out of Dover, the class is installed with a so-called "cow-catcher" at the bow, and with sliding stern doors.
 This is because ferries operating into and out of Dover use land-based shore-to-ship ramps instead of the more common ship-to-shore ramps.